New housing agreements made for Aalten for 2025

-On Wednesday, December 11, the municipality of Aalten, housing corporation De Woonplaats, Tenants Association Dinxperlo and Tenants Association 't Walfort signed the performance agreements for 2025.
-In the coming year, priority will be given to realizing the previously agreed numbers for housing.
-With concrete projects as well as research into new locations.
-Other important themes are making housing more sustainable and getting seniors to move on.
+On Wednesday, December 11, the municipality of Aalten, housing association De Woonplaats, tenants' association Dinxperlo, and tenants' association 't Walfort signed the performance agreements for 2025.
+The priority for the coming year will be to achieve the previously agreed numbers for housing construction.
+This will involve concrete projects and research into new locations.
+Other important themes are making homes more sustainable and facilitating the transition of senior citizens.

-Every year, the municipality of Aalten consults with De Woonplaats and tenant associations about performance agreements.
-In this agreement they lay down the plans for housing policy for the coming year.
+Every year, the municipality of Aalten consults with De Woonplaats and tenants' associations about performance agreements.
+In this agreement, they lay down the plans for housing policy for the coming year.

 New construction of social housing

-De Woonplaats is actively rebuilding in Aalten.
-Whereas 56 new homes were completed on Ludgerstraat last year, the completion of 11 new apartments on Hogestraat is expected at the end of 2025.
-On the site at Hogestraat 34, 34a and 36 were old buildings.
-Together with the municipality of Aalten, it was therefore decided to demolish the premises and build a new small-scale apartment complex in their place.
+De Woonplaats is actively expanding in Aalten.
+Last year, 56 new homes Ludgerstraat completed on Ludgerstraat , and the completion of 11 new apartments on Hogestraat is Hogestraat at the end of 2025.
+The site at Hogestraat , 34a, and 36 was previously occupied by old buildings.
+Together with the municipality of Aalten, it was therefore decided to demolish the buildings and replace them with a new small-scale apartment complex.
 This will give a positive boost to the center of Aalten.

-Another new construction project is planned on the Eerste Broekdijk in Aalten.
-De Woonplaats wants to build 10 sustainable single-family homes on a fallow site.
-The vacant office building at 119 Driessenshof will also be converted into 6 apartments.
-The plans for this are being further elaborated and De Woonplaats hopes to start work on this in the course of 2025.
+Another new construction project is planned on Eerste Broekdijk Aalten.
+De Woonplaats wants to build 10 sustainable single-family homes on a vacant lot.
+The vacant office building at Driessenshof will also be converted into six apartments.
+The plans for this are being further developed, and De Woonplaats hopes to start work on this in the course of 2025.

 In addition, new housing locations are part of discussions in 2025 and the parties are jointly investigating the feasibility.
 Examples are 't Beggelder in Dinxperlo and the Slingeplas in Bredevoort.